-2.4 Comparison between NLPCA and PCA
+2.2.
+The Property of NLPCA and Comparison of Reduction Power between NLPCA and PCA

 The property of NLPCA neural network is analogous to PCA: PCA firstly arranges one linear basis as the first principal axis to minimize information loss, that is equal to maximizes the variance, in data space, and then reduces the residual error with the second or more principal axes.
 The main difference is that NLPCA adopt nonlinear bases for the principal axes.